 Involuntary seclusion is the act of shutting a person out or keeping a person apart from the rest of society.
 Coercion is the use of force or intimidation to obtain compliance.
 Ark Regional Services does not believe in the use coercion or seclusion.
-Ark Regional Services is a restraint free organization.
-Ark uses The Mandt System® as a relationship building and crisis intervention strategy.
+Ark Regional Services uses The Mandt System® as a crisis intervention strategy, and will use physical restraint as a last resort ONLY if the safety of a person is at risk.
 The use of chemical or mechanical restraints by Ark staff is prohibited.